jorgicio/jorgicio-gentoo-overlay/README.md

 Note for all MATE lovers (READ IT!!!)
 -------------------------------------

-For all [MATE](http://mate-desktop.org) lovers, there's another overlay to use latter versions of that desktop environment because Gentoo portage version is pretty old.
+~~For all [MATE](http://mate-desktop.org) lovers, there's another overlay to use latter versions of that desktop environment because Gentoo portage version is pretty old.
 You can check it [here](../../../mate-jorgicio), instructions included.
-Thanks.
+Thanks.~~
+That information is not needed anymore.
+MATE packages are already available on the official Portage tree, so I won't maintain that repo anymore.
+Thanks for the support!